 The Politics of Globalisation

 Globalisation is now a pervasive phenomenon in everyone's lives.
 This course provides students with a theoretical and practical understanding of the phenomenon of globalisation.
 It looks at theories of globalisation and political responses to globalisation.
 In particular, it considers the way globalisation has impacted on national states, and how states have combined at an international level to counter these effects.
-The course is not available to students who have already passed or are currently enrolled in POLI2140.

 1. Identify the key contemporary theoretical perspectives on globalisation.

 2. Critically analyse contemporary political problems in terms of their relationship with broader international and global processes.

 3. Situate contemporary political events in a more coherent global context.

 4. Demonstrate an enhanced understanding of the interrelationship between politics and market processes.